Cybersecurity

 Why Small Businesses Are Targeted

 Many small businesses operate under the assumption that they are too small to attract the attention of hackers.
 In reality, attackers frequently target smaller organizations precisely because they tend to have fewer security resources, less sophisticated defenses, and valuable data that can be exploited or sold.
+Research shows that 60% of small businesses that suffer a significant cyber attack close within six months, making cybersecurity a matter of business survival.

 Essential Cybersecurity Measures for Small Businesses